Geolm/math_intrinsics/README.md

 * exp2, max_error : 2.674510370e-06 perf : ~1.9x
 * pow, max error : 8.886078831e-06 perf : ~1.9x

 Check the benchmark actions in build system for more details.
-As you can see, we maintained good precision with a noticeable performance boost.
-Most  programs could use the fast version.
+As you can see, the precision is still good with a noticeable performance boost.
+IMO most  programs could use the fast version.

 # FAQ